kimai/kimai/README.md

 > **NOTE**
 >
-> Don't forget tweaks that may be necessary to these instructions if you are using FTP, developing, or updating on a personal computer instead of a server.
+> Don't forget tweaks that may be necessary to these instructions if you are using FTP, developing or updating on your personal computer instead of a server.
 See [further infos about installation](var/docs/installation.md).

 **STOP**